-Line 48 - If the amount on Line 47 is a loss, and you were required to reduce the net operating loss reported on your federal Form 1120-S because you excluded any discharge of indebtedness income from this tax year's gross income, then you may be required to reduce the net loss reported on Line 47.
-Use the Loss Reduction Worksheet on Page 10 to figure your loss reduction.
-Attach a copy of your federal Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness, and a detailed statement, including the amounts and tax year, of the debt and reason for reduction to your Form IL-1120-ST. For more information, see Illinois Income Tax Regulations, Section 100.2310(c).
+Line 48 - If the amount on Line 47 is a loss, and you were required to reduce the net operating loss reported on your federal Form 1120S because you excluded any discharge of indebtedness income from this tax year's gross income, then you may be required to reduce the net loss reported on Line 47.
+Use the Loss Reduction

-Loss Reduction Workshe et 1 Enter the amount of the reduction to your federal net operating losses from federal Form 982.
-1 2 Enter your income allocation ratio.
+Loss Reduction Worksheet 1 Enter the amount of the reduction to your federal net operating losses from federal Form 982.
+1 2 2 Enter your income allocation ratio.
 See instructions.
-2 3 Multiply the amount on Line 1 by Line 2.
+2 3 3 Multiply the amount on Line 1 by Line 2.
 This is your reduction amount.
 Enter the result here and on Form IL-1120-ST, Line 48.
-3 Line 2 - Your income allocation ratio is calculated by dividing the amount of debt c that would have been allocated or apportioned to Illinois under the IITA if it was not income excluded from your gross income.
-If all of your debt cancellation income wo excluded by the total amount of debt cancellation
+3 Line 2 - Your income allocation ratio is calculated by dividing the amount of debt cancellation income excluded from your gross income that would have been allocated or apportioned to Illinois under the IITA if it was not excluded by the total amount of debt cancellation income excluded from your gross income use the apportioned to apport the second income excluded from your gross income.
+If all of your debt cancellation income would have been business income, use the apportionment factor you calculated on the return for the tax year of the debt cancellation.